mfelt/mfelt.github.io/front.md

   <li><a href="/front/"><span>Front</span></a></li>
 </ol>

+{% include h2 text="My Fishbowl Customer Portal" %}

+My team and I created a customer portal for our customers that allows them to have visibility of their support requests, account information, and history from within the Fishbowl software.

+We implemented a web-based support system called {% include link url="https://frontapp.com/" text="Front" %} that allowed connect all of the support requests with the My Fishbowl customer portal.

-{% include h2 text="Custom Front Integration" %}
+{% include h2 text="Support Process Automation" %}

-Front is a web-based email application that I used to create a custom support solution for Fishbowl.
-Fishbowl's support teams have grown 25% year-over-year and have been unable to keep up with the volume of incoming support requests.
-I was assigned the task of finding, designing, and implementing a new support system that would allow the support team to be more efficient and cost-effective.

-I designed processes that allowed Fishbowl's Support teams to streamline their tasks.
-I headed the project development with my team to create a custom Front integration that would automate many of their day-to-day tasks.

-Development included building a custom application that retrieves relevant data from our internal systems and displays it within Front.
-We also added custom actions that allow the team to perform all of their tasks without leaving the system.
+I also designed a custom Front integration with that automates all of the manual work that our support teams had to do when working with customers.

+This integration automatically connects to our CRM, displays needed customer details, and allows them to do all of their call tasks all in one system.

-After implementing Front, Fishbowl’s support department no longer needs to hire technical support at the extreme rate it was, saving the company hundreds of thousands of dollars each year.
-The VP of Internal Systems regularly reports on the productivity of my team and found that our innovative solution will save **$295,000.000** and over **7,000** hours of time each year.
+After these processes, Fishbowl’s support department has been able to free up resources and save the hundreds of thousands of dollars each year.
+The VP of Support found that this automation saves **$295,000.000** and over **7,000** hours of time each year.

+Here is a list of processes that we automated:

+- Lookup customer account details from multiple internal systems and display information on each support request.
+- Integrate with phone system to allow outbound dialing with the click of a button.
+- Integrate voicemail transcription.
+- Automatically save email replies directly to the customer's CRM account as notes.
+- Automatically flag priority emails when key phrases are mentioned in a support request.
+- Check customer account and automatically route requests to the assigned teams.
+- Added a form to add call notes that are saved as notes on the customer's CRM account

 <p style="margin-top: 40px;"><img class="border" src="/assets/images/panel.png" alt="panel"></p>

-{% include h2 text="Features & Automation" %}

-- Automatic customer account lookup when emails are loaded
-- Displays account details from Sugar CRM and other internal systems
-- Displays support contract status
-- Integrate DIAL button to Digium Switchvox
-- Allow CRM notes to be saved when finishing a call
-- Automatically save email replies to CRM account
-- Automatically flag priority emails based on content rules
-- Automatically route emails to the correct support teams
-- Transcribe voicemails

 {% include backbutton %}